hddevteam/speechify/README.md

 # Speechify README

 This extension allows you to convert selected text into speech using Azure Text to Speech service.
-It supports multiple languages including English and Chinese, and the voice can be customized based on language.
+The converted speech is saved as an MP3 file in the same directory as your current file.

 ## Features